 Taigh Chearsabhaigh – usually some decent home made cakes, good bookshop and small local exhibition plus arts exhibitions too.

 Grimsay Community Resource

-Langass Lodge – excellent food , fine dining too in a lovely atmosphere.
+Langass Lodge – excellent food and also fine dining in a lovely atmosphere.

 Lochmaddy Hotel – was surprised at the sheer choice of cakes in here, upgraded and looking a lot better than previously.

 Westford Inn – haven’t eaten here yet.
 Gets good reviews.